Riari/arvale.world/README.md

 ### Production

 Run `npm run build:api` to create a production build of the API.
-Database settings can be overridden with the following environment variables:
+Database settings can be overridden from the defaults via the `DB_*` environment variables (see below).

+### Environment

+The following environment variables are used by the API:

 ```
 DB_HOST